ferra-language/ferra-lang/crates/ferra_parser/DESIGN_IMPLEMENTATION_PLAN.md

 **Control Flow Keywords Status (Lexer → Parser Integration):**
 - ✅ `return` - Fully functional with optional expressions
-- ✅ `if` - Conditional statements with proper block parsing
+- ✅ `if` - Fully functional with conditional statements
-- ✅ `else` - Else blocks and else-if chains working
+- ✅ `else` - Fully functional with else blocks and else-if chains
-- ✅ `while` - While loops with condition parsing
+- ✅ `while` - Fully functional with while loops
-- ✅ `for` - For-in loops with iterator expressions
+- ✅ `for` - Fully functional with for-in loops
-- ✅ `in` - Iterator keyword in for loops
+- ✅ `in` - Fully functional with iterator keyword
-- ✅ `break` - Loop control with proper semicolon handling
+- ✅ `break` - Fully functional with loop control
-- ✅ `continue` - Loop control with proper semicolon handling
+- ✅ `continue` - Fully functional with loop control
-- ✅ `pub` - Public visibility modifier
+- ✅ `pub` - Fully functional with visibility modifier
-- ✅ `unsafe` - Unsafe context modifier
+- ✅ `unsafe` - Fully functional with context modifier

 **Status**: ✅ **COMPLETE - ALL FUNCTIONALITY OPERATIONAL**